dorina-adina/MAP---java/README.md

 # Management of appointments at a dental office
 A Java implementation based on layered architecture principles for appointment management at a dental office.
 The entities in the problem domain are Patient (ID, first name, last name, age) and Appointment (ID, patient : Patient, date, time, purpose of appointment).
 Each appointment has exactly one patient associated with it, but a patient can have multiple appointments.
 Each appointment lasts 60 minutes.
 - A2
-     -  The user interface is implemented in the form of a console application with a user menu.
+     -  The user interface is implemented in the form of a console application with an user menu.
      -  The user interface allows performing CRUD operations on entities in the domain.
      -  Basic validations (e.g. objects in the repository must have a unique ID, an object was not found in the repository, validations related to possible overlaps of data in appointments and rentals) using the exception mechanism in Java.
 Exceptions thrown will be caught in the user interface, where an appropriate message will be displayed.
 - A3